Liu Chuyu

 Liu Chuyu (劉楚玉) (died 2 January 466), often known by her title Princess Shanyin (山陰公主), although her title at death was the greater title of Princess Kuaiji (會稽公主), was a princess of the Chinese Liu Song dynasty.
 She was a daughter of Emperor Xiaowu.
+She was also the older sister of Emperor Liu Ziye.

 Life

-Liu Chuyu was the eldest daughter among the six children of Emperor Xiaowu's wife Empress Wang Xianyuan.
-Her birth date isn't known, but it is believed that she was born before her father became emperor.
+Liu Chuyu was the eldest daughter (Note: Wang Xianyuan's biography in Book of Song listed Liu Chuyu behind Liu's two full brothers: Liu Ziye (Emperor Qianfei) and Liu Zishang.
+The birth order of Lady Liu and her two full brothers is not known.
+Since Liu Ziye was born about 6 years after his parents' wedding, it is likely that Liu Chuyu was born before Liu Ziye and thus was their parents' eldest child.) among the six children of Emperor Xiaowu's wife Empress Wang Xianyuan.
+Her birth date isn't known, but it is believed that she was born before her father became emperor in May 453.
 Liu Chuyu's mother, the Empress Wenmu, was favored by her husband, even after he took other consorts.
-Liu Chuyu's maternal grandmother was Princess Poyang.
+One of Liu Chuyu's great-grandmothers (mother of her maternal grandfather Wang Yan) was Princess Poyang of Jin (370s - 403), a daughter of Emperor Jianwen and Li Lingrong.
+(Note: Wang Xianyuan's biography in Book of Song and vol.23 of Nan Shi both recorded that Princess Poyang was Emperor Xiaowu's daughter, while Wang Dao's and Li Lingrong's biographies in Book of Jin recorded that Princess Poyang was Emperor Xiaowu's younger sister and married Wang Xianyuan's paternal grandfather Wang Gu (王嘏).
+Given that Emperor Xiaowu was about 40 years older than Wang Yan, the emperor is more likely to be Wang's maternal uncle.)

 During her father's reign, he appointed her the Princess Shanyin and married her to He Ji (何戢), a son of his official He Yan (何偃).
 He Ji was also the father of He Jingying, who would later become an empress of the Southern Qi dynasty.

 After her father's death in July 464, her full younger brother Liu Ziye became emperor (as Emperor Qianfei).
 She became one of the people who often attended him while he visited places outside the palace.
 On one occasion, she told him: